eraffaelli/oneshotrpg/content/blog/creating-the-setting/expanding-upon-scum-and-horror.md

 weight: 7
 ---

 The world of One Shot RPG is filled with monsters.
 Cosmic horrors have invaded the solar system, threatening all.
 There’s a mysterious substance, scum, that has the ability to transform individuals into twisted beings.
-The player characters have decided to deal with the scummed, but their options aren't black and white.
+The player characters have decided to deal with the scummed, but their options aren't black and white.<!--more-->

 ## Adding More Lore
 New players shouldn’t have to know a lot of lore to be able to enjoy One Shot RPG.
 The additional information should be supplementary to the elevator pitch.
 Important elements should be communicated through gameplay elements and story beats, instead of through walls of text.
 But, the lore has to be fleshed out first before I can integrate story and gameplay.